BouncyElf/flow/README.md

 func main() {
 	f, counter := flow.New(), 0
+	// declare a job
 	showLevel := func() {
 		counter++
 		fmt.Println("level", counter)
 	}
-	// Next start a new level, and put the func `showLevel` in this level
+	// Next start a new level, and put the job `showLevel` in this level
 	// the first level will be created by Flow
 	// so you can also use With to add showLevel in the first level
 	// f.With(showLevel)
 	f.Next(showLevel)
 	for i := 0; i < 20; i++ {
 		v := i
-		// With add func in this level f.With(func() {
+		// With add job in this level
+		f.With(func() {
 			// do some stuff
 			fmt.Println(v)